IntelRealSense/realsense-ros/README.md

     - 1 -> **copy**: Every gyro message will be attached by the last accel message.
     - 2 -> **linear_interpolation**: Every gyro message will be attached by an accel message which is interpolated to gyro's timestamp.
   - Note: When the param *unite_imu_method* is dynamically updated, re-enable either gyro or accel stream for the change to take effect.
+- **accelerate_with_gpu**:
+  - GPU accelerated processing of PointCloud and Colorizer filters.
+  - integer:
+    - 0 --> **NO_GPU**: use only CPU for proccessing PointCloud and Colorizer filters
+    - 1 --> **GL_GPU**: use GLSL to accelerate GPU for processing PointCloud and Colorizer filters
+  - Note:
+    - To have smooth transition between the processing blocks when this parameter is updated dynamically, the node will:
+      - Stop the video sensors
+      - Do necessary GLSL configuration
+      - And then, start the video sensors
+    - To enable GPU acceleration, turn ON `BUILD_ACCELERATE_WITH_GPU` during build:
+    ```bash
+    colcon build --cmake-args '-DBUILD_ACCELERATE_WITH_GPU=ON'
+    ```

 #### Parameters that cannot be changed in runtime:
 - **serial_no**: